theupdateframework/pep-on-pypi-with-tuf/README.rst

 protect users as much as possible in the event of a compromise.
 Attacks on software repositories happen all the time [5]_.
-The PSF must accept the possibility of security breaches and prepare PyPI accordingly because it is a valuable resource [LV: changed 'target' to 'resource'] used by thousands, if not millions, of people.
+The PSF must accept the possibility of security breaches and prepare PyPI accordingly because it is a valuable resource used by thousands, if not millions, of people.

 Before the wiki attack, PyPI used MD5 hashes to tell package managers, such as pip, whether or not a package was corrupted in transit.
 However, the absence of SSL made it hard for package managers to verify transport integrity to PyPI.
-It was [LV: add? 'therefore'] easy to launch a man-in-the-middle attack between pip and PyPI and change package content arbitrarily.
-This can be used to trick users into installing malicious packages.
-[LV: I would reorganize the sentence to: Users could be tricked into installing...]
+It was therefore easy to launch a man-in-the-middle attack between pip and PyPI and change package content arbitrarily.
+Users could be tricked into installing malicious packages.
 After the wiki attack, several steps were proposed (some of which were implemented) to deliver a much higher level of security than was previously the case: requiring SSL to communicate with PyPI [6]_, restricting project names [7]_, and migrating from MD5 to SHA-2 hashes [8]_.